7 Burning Examples of Trauma Adaptation in Relationships

 (leaves the house without another word, disappears for hours or goes silent for days, maybe buries themselves in work, screens, or distractions)

-This person might appear cold or avoidant, but it’s not that they don’t feel—it’s that feelings are terrifying.
+The person bringing the emotional baggage in relationships might appear cold or avoidant, but it’s not that they don’t feel: it’s that feelings are terrifying.

 Often, they learned growing up that vulnerability = danger.
 Maybe emotions were ignored, mocked, punished, or too overwhelming to cope with.
-So when intimacy feels close… they hit the eject button.
+So when intimacy feels close… they eject.

 They don’t disappear because they don’t care.